wunderflats/configman/readme.md

 Tool for defining and checking environment variables in one place.

 **DO NOT USE THIS MODULE IN A PACKAGE/MODULE.**
-This is a singleton and will break dependend applications that also use *configman*. (especially with npm@3)
+This is a singleton and will break dependent applications that also use *configman*. (especially with npm@3)

 ```